EnJiang/SHU-CAPTCHA-solver-based-on-CNN/README.md

 ### usage
 Run train.py and it will load the training set and train the network.
-Afterwords it will stored the network using keras's model.save_weights and model.to_json function to save the data.<br>
+Afterwords it will stored the network using keras's model.save_weights and model.to_json functions to save the data.<br>
 Also, you can simplely import CaptchaSolver into your script and use the solve method by passing it a loaded Image object(from PIL).
 See test.py.<br>
 Be aware each time that CaptchaSolver.py starts, it loads the network from the json and h5 files above, so if you want to make it a service of some type(eg web api), it's better to keep the proccess as a resident one.